splunk/observability-workshop/content/en/tko/session-5/docs/check-new-navigator.md

 How much memory does our node have?
 {{% /alert %}}

-You can switch to the Cluster View by selecting the *K8s cluster* tab just beneath the map view.
+You can switch to the Cluster View by selecting the **K8s cluster** tab just beneath the map view.
 Here you will see charts with details of your cluster(s).

 ### 2.3.
 The Nodes & Cluster views

 Now, drill down into your single Node by hovering over the pale blue background, then clicking on either the magnifying glass that appears in the top left corner, or double clicking on the pale blue background.
 This will take you to the Node level view.
-Note that the `Breadcrumbs` has grown one level.
+Note that the breadcrumb has grown one level.

 You should now be able to see all the Pods and Containers running on your single Node Cluster.